Virtualization Getting Started Guide

 - Red Hat OpenStack Platform offers an integrated foundation to create, deploy, and scale a secure and reliable public or private OpenStack cloud.

 NoteFor more information about Red Hat OpenStack Platform, or to download a 60-day evaluation version, see https://www.redhat.com/en/technologies/linux-platforms/openstack-platform.
 Alternatively, see the Red Hat OpenStack Platform documentation suite.

 - Using virtualization negates much of the need for multiple physical platforms.
 This equates to less power being drawn for machine operation and cooling, resulting in reduced energy costs.
 The initial cost of purchasing multiple physical platforms, combined with the machines' power consumption and required cooling, is drastically cut by using virtualization.

 - Less maintenance

-- Provided that adequate planning is performed before migrating physical systems to virtualized ones, less time is spent maintaining them.
+- Provided that adequate planning is performed before migrating physical systems to virtualized ones, less time is needed to maintain them.
 This means less money needs to be spent on parts and labor.

 - Extended life for installed software

 - Older versions of software may not be able to run directly on more recent bare-metal machines.
 By running older software virtually on a larger, faster system, the life of the software may be extended while taking advantage of better performance from a newer system.